Worried your critical illness will leave you and your family in severe debt?

 Reason for claims payment

-Diagnosis of a covered critical illness.
-There are only a number of specific illnesses that are covered n the policy.
+Diagnosis of a covered serious illness.
+There are only a number of specific illnesses that are covered in the policy.
 This will not pay if the illness does not qualify under the definitions of the policy.

 Limitations